natchayal/Drinking-Water-Database/README.md

 * Data:
   * Each zip file below contains data for multiple contaminants and related information that can be unzipped into tab delimited text files: https://www.epa.gov/dwsixyearreview
-  * Data is located at the following link, and is broken down by contaminant: https://www.epa.gov/dwsixyearreview/six-year-review-3-compliance-monitoring-data-2006-2011
+  * Data is located at the following link, and is broken down by contaminant: example for SYR3 https://www.epa.gov/dwsixyearreview/six-year-review-3-compliance-monitoring-data-2006-2011
 * <u>Code examples</u>:
 ```r
 nitrate <- read.delim("C:/Users/nluan/Downloads/syr3_phasechem_3/nitrate.txt")